 The phrase "Thank you so much for the responds" just proved that this scammer was a non-English speaker, as many scams originating in West Africa and Asia use that exact phrase.
 As expected, the scammer followed up with the advance fee part of the scam:

-I replied with this:
+So continuing to play the game, I replied with this:

-So now that I confronted the scammer with the refusal to pay money up-front via Western Union, a reply came back from the scammer, making excuses:
+Now that I confronted the scammer with the refusal to pay money up-front via Western Union, a reply came back from the scammer, making excuses:

 I challenged the scammer with this response:

 That was the last contact that I had with this scammer.
 Obviously the scammer realised that the jig was up and that I would not fall for this really idiotic fraud.
 But this particular scam relies on the fact that most people who are selling items for reasonably large sums of money are fairly desperate to make the sales and this can easily cloud their judgement.
 Gumtree and other on-line sales scammers rely on this desperation and they often manage to fool people into sending them money.
 The good news is that I did sell my amplifier for exactly what I asked for it.